 Research and Clinical Trials

-These phase 1 trials are called BrainChild.
+Our phase 1 CAR T-cell clinical trials against CNS tumors are called BrainChild.

 The study began in November 2019 and is currently recruiting patients.

-BrainChild-01, -02 and -03 are phase 1 clinical trials.
+The BrainChild studies are phase 1 clinical trials.
 Phase 1 trials focus on finding out how much of a therapy to give, how to give it, how often to give it and when side effects occur.

 Through the BrainChild studies, researchers are working to answer these questions: